 RDF is a secular organization and promotes secularism in all its schools.
 Cultural activities of all faiths are enthusiastically celebrated in the community.
 Activities like arts and crafts, performances are celebrated with the school community and villagers too.

 RDF is working to preserve aspects of this unique culture.
 This is especially exemplified at Rollakal School where students have embraced a new emphasis on playing and dancing to the dappu drums.
 The dappu drum is a tambourine -like drum made of goat skin which is beaten with sticks.
 Five and six year old students at Rollakal are among some of our most talented and enthusiastic dancers of this traditional dance form which originates in the state of Andhra Pradesh.

 Additionally, the Youth Empowerment Program has made a video exploring Lambadi culture and why it’s disappearing.
 RDF’s alumni ambassador, Veeranna Banoth, is a member of the Lambadi tribe.

-RDF Kalleda School celebrated local festival “Bodemma”.
-All maidens of the village worship the deity “Boddemma” with flowers , turmeric, areca nut, wicks etc. This festival is held for 9 days and on the last day the idol is immersed in a local water tank.
+In the Bodemma festival, all maidens of the village worship the deity “Boddemma” with flowers , turmeric, areca nut, wicks etc. This festival is held for 9 days and on the last day the idol is immersed in a local water tank.
 There is a common belief that by worshiping the deity, the mother earth yields good crops and health to all maidens.

 International Recognition for RDF: Bharatotsav – The Great Indian Festival

 RDF students were invited to an online international competition, ‘The Great Indian Festival’ in Ottawa, Canada.
 The focus was to showcase Indian Culture.

 The categories included folk dance, folk music, essay writing, photo story and video blog.
 All submissions were made online.